Leonard Center Room 53

-Does Dr Emmons provide psychological counseling in addition to prescription services?
+Does Dr. Levine provide psychological counseling in addition to prescription services?

-What if I need to cancel my appointment with Dr Emmons?
+What if I need to cancel my appointment with Dr. Levine?

-What if I need to contact Dr Emmons between appointment times?
+What if I need to contact Dr. Levine between appointment times?

 What if I need emergency psychiatric care?